How to Document Specific Objects

 Strategies for Targeting Specific Objects

-Strategy 1: Use On-Demand Docs
+Strategy 1: Use On-Demand Docs (Intelligence and Trial plans)

 For focused documentation on specific objects, use the On-Demand Docs feature: